SUBMISSION DEADLINE: 9 July 2014, 23:59 UTC/GMT

 What file formats are allowed?

 The brief must be submitted in Adobe PDF format, and the representative image should be JPEG.
 Optional images should be in TIFF, JPG, or PNG formats.
 Optional videos should be in QuickTime, MPEG, or DivX Version 6 formats.
-Other supplemental materials can be provided in any format (for example, txt, zip, html).
+Other supplemental materials can be provided in any format (for example, txt, zip, and html).
 However, there is no guarantee that the referees will view supplemental materials, especially if they are available only in an obscure format.

 What types of keywords should I include with my brief?